dabeaz/sly/docs/sly.rst

          literals = { '+','-','*','/' }
          ...

-A literal character is simply a single character that is returned "as is" when encountered by the lexer.
+A literal character is a *single character* that is returned "as is" when encountered by the lexer.
 Literals are checked after all of the defined regular expression rules.
 Thus, if a rule starts with one of the literal characters, it will always take precedence.